By Tim Lambert

 In the 1920s the first council houses were built in Beverley.
 In the 1930s council houses were built around Mill Lane, Grove Hill Road, and Cherry Tree Lane.

 In the early 20th century some traditional industries such as brewing declined.
 The manufacture of farm machinery also declined.
-Brick making ended in the 1920s.
+Brick-making ended in the 1920s.
 The shipbuilders of Beverley carried on making trawlers.
 The only significant new industry was making parts for vehicles.

 In the 1950s and 1960s, many slums were demolished in Beverley.
 In the 1950s the council built new estates at Riding Fields and Swinemore.
 Many private houses were built at Molescroft.
-In the 1960s Swinemoor industrial estate was built to encourage light industry to the town.
+In the 1960s Swinemoor industrial estate was built to encourage light industry in the town.
 But manufacturing industry in Beverley suffered severely in the recession of the late 1970s and early 1980s.
 Unemployment was very high in those days but Beverley recovered.

 Today Beverley is largely a dormitory town for Hull.

 The Southeast bypass was built in 1973.
 The Southwest bypass was built in 1981.
 In 1981 Toll Gavel and Butcher Row were pedestrianized.
-In 2020 the population of Beverley was 29,000.